 - Help in making quality of life assessments

-- Be present before, during, and/or after euthanasia
+- Be present before, during, and/or after euthanasia, or be present, if client cannot be

 - Support to caregivers of animals with chronic illnesses

-- Individual, couple or family anticipatory grief and grief support
+- Anticipatory grief and grief support

-- Facilitate Animal Loss Support Group: UWVC Together in Pet Loss
+- Facilitate animal loss support group: UWVC Together in Pet Loss

 SCHEDULE AN APPOINTMENT